Mathieu-Schmerber/Epitech_R-Type/README.md

 ## Authors

-This project has realized in Novemher 2020 by :
+This project has been realized in November 2020 by :
 * Mathieu Schmerber
 * Paul Surrans
 * Cyprien Ricques